 No. 2 from "The Greatest of These" (No. 1, Unseen and No. 3, Flight), this movement is written on the virtue of hope.
 It assures that in the darkest of experiences, when all joy is but a distant flicker of light in the memory, it can illuminate even from the deepest shadows.

 Inspiration to set this simple but profound text came from its relation to the taps bugle call, played often at military memorials symbolizing poignantly the closing of the last of days.
 This seldom-heralded poem captures the beauty of taps, and alludes to the search for comfort one undertakes at the loss of a loved one.

 No. 3 from "The Greatest of These" (No. 1, Unseen and No. 2, Echoes), this movement is written on the virtue of love.
 The treatment of its trance-like motives creates an energized tone, constantly and unexpectedly bubbling over the top of its secret confines as joy that cannot be contained.

-Daniel Elder's Fresh and Fearless is a special and unusual take on the idea of spring.
+A special and unusual take on the idea of spring.
 The driving piano part captures the energy and wonder of the new beginnings of the season.
 Excellent vocal writing that is simple in its construction but complex in its sound.

 Although the metaphor of the uniqueness of the beloved like an apple tree between the trees in a forest has often been set, Elder succeeds in finding a completely individual, tender musical language for this text, and creates a peaceful, intimate atmosphere, with vocal parts which are independent, singable and linear, frequently writing in passages with thirds or sixths.